-The service will receive all relevant documentation to include – All current & live Risk Assessments – Current Support Plan- Behavioural plan (if relevant) before the service is able to arrange and carry out an assessment.
+The service will receive all relevant documentation to include – All current and live Risk Assessments – Current Support Plan- Behavioural plan (if relevant) before the service is able to arrange and carry out an assessment.

 There are 14 flats over 3 floors, with 2 flats on the ground floor, which can be adapted to accommodate wheelchairs.